Efficient Video Prediction via Sparsely Conditioned Flow Matching: Method

-However, this would be unfeasible in the general case.
-The authors of \cite{lipman2022flow} suggest to instead define a conditional flow $p_t(x \,|\, x_1)$ and the corresponding conditional vector field $u_t(x \,|\, x_1)$ per sample in the dataset and solve
+However, this would be unfeasible in the general case, because typically we do not have access to $u_t(z)$.
+Lipman \etal~\cite{lipman2022flow} suggest to instead define a conditional flow $p_t(z \,|\, z_1)$ and the corresponding conditional vector field $u_t(z \,|\, z_1)$ per sample $z_1$ in the dataset and solve